fuhaiq/umbrella/interview/hive/EXPLAIN.md

+What is a SerDe?

+  - SerDe is a short name for "Serializer and Deserializer."
+  - Hive uses SerDe (and FileFormat) to read and write table rows.
+  - HDFS files --> InputFileFormat --> <key, value> --> Deserializer --> Row object
+  - Row object --> Serializer --> <key, value> --> OutputFileFormat --> HDFS files

 # EXPLAIN Syntax

 Hive provides an EXPLAIN command that shows the execution plan for a query.
 The syntax for this statement is as follows: